cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 # My Build

+My skis were made using a clamp press.
+The specs of the skis are:
+- 182cm length
+- 92mm width
+- 20m turn radius
+TODO other specs?

+TODO add a picture of the skis here

-## Template Ski
+## Design Template Ski

-Print blueprint
-Glue spray on mdf
+I first created a CAD model of the skis I wanted.
+I added guidelines and measurements in the CAD program, so when I went to print it out, I could use the lines as a reference.
+TODO add picture of Sketchup

+To print the blueprint, I sent the PDF to my local UPS store.
+They had a plotter and could print out any length of paper.
+This was limited to about 4 feet in width, the width of the plotter printer.
+In order to maximize the space, I exported a top view and side view of the skis, and combined them into 1 PDF to fit the width of the plotter.
+The side view was used for the press camber and the top view was used for the skis' sidecut.
+TODO add picture of printout (check gmail)

+Once I received the print out, I cut out the top and side views and used spray glue to attach the paper to MDF.
-Easiest to rough cut MDF to the template with a jigsaw and then sand to match the edges.
+Then I rough cut the MDF to the template with a jigsaw and sanded to match the edges.
 Take your time with this process because the template sets the baseline for the rest of the build.

-Sand to the edges
+## Press

+I decided to build a clamp press.

 ## Bases
 Base material comes shipped in a roll.